Advanced Airship Corporation (AAC)

 in place late in to 2009, when it eventually demolished.

-If you want to see part of Man Motor Museum.
+If you want to see part of

+of Man Motor Museum.
 The Museum is located on the same Jurby

 Airfield where the AAC were based.
 Sadly

 today, all that remains of the hangar at Jurby is the low outer

 Hybrid Aircraft - Patroller 3

-The chief designer, Bruce Blake
+The chief designer, Bruce Blake went

 can fly low and slow, or alternatively can dash at higher airspeed

 and higher altitude in pursuit of a land or sea target.
 The purchase

 will be much less than those of current manned aircraft and rotorcraft.